Gigaspaces/xap-docs/site/content/xap110/the-space-transactions.markdown

 OpenSpaces comes with a default transaction provider implementation, which uses Spring and its transaction manager in order to obtain the currently running transactions and automatically use them under transactional operations.

-`GigaSpace` allows access to the current running transaction using the transaction provider.
+XAP allows access to the current running transaction using the transaction provider.
 The following code example shows how the take operation can be performed using `IJspace` (users normally won't be required to do so):

 ```java